 Scenes from an Island

-In a society where neutrality, secularism, and individualism rule, the relationship to nature is almost religious as a way of finding connection.
-The exhibition was shown at Fotografiska New York, at Bergmancenter, Sweden, and at the National Museum of Finland.
+In a society where secularism and individualism rule, the relationship to nature is almost religious as a way of finding connection.
+A portion of the work was exhibited at Fotografiska New York, Bergmancenter, Sweden, and at the National Museum of Finland.